-What must I have while hunting on
+What must I have while hunting on the Refuge?

-Refuge permit & WGFD hunting license for the species you are hunting.
-Note: The applicant must possess a full price license to apply for the Any Elk and Youth Elk Hunt an open firearm season shall wear in a visible manner two (2) or more exterior garments of a fluorescent orange or fluorescent pink color that is visible 360 degrees and that shall include a hat and one of the following: shirt, jacket, coat, vest, or sweater.
+- Refuge permit & WGFD hunting license for the species you are hunting.
+Note: The applicant must possess a full price license to apply for the Any Elk and Youth Elk Hunt periods. - WGFD Conservation Stamp (if required by WGFD) - WGFD Elk Special Management Permit (if hunting elk) - Hunter Safety Certificate (if required by WGFD) - All persons hunting big game during an open firearm season shall wear in a visible manner two (2) or more exterior garments of a fluorescent orange or fluorescent pink color that is visible 360 degrees and that shall include a hat and one of the following: shirt, jacket, coat, vest, or sweater.
 Fluorescent orange or fluorescent pink camouflage is legal.